Islamic design

 Introversion

-First you should be aware that the introversion characteristic of houses in Islamic towns was reflected not only in the development of buildings, but also in the manner in which landscaping was treated.
-The Islamic town concentrated attention on the internal development of the house, an arrangement which focussed particularly on the courtyard.
-In the often harsh climate, landscaping was developed within this contained area in a manner that reflected the relationship between a Muslim and his religion.
-I have touched on this introversion elsewhere and believe it is one of the keys to understanding Islamic architecture and, especially, Islamic garden design.
-The relationship begins in the private side of the household, and proceeds outwards from there.
+The introversion characteristic of houses in Islamic towns was reflected not only in the development of buildings, but also in the manner in which landscaping was treated.
+The Islamic town concentrated attention on the internal development of the house, an arrangement which focussed particularly on the courtyard, while non-conforming and anti-social land uses were located on the outskirts of urban developments.
+In the often harsh climate, landscaping was developed within this contained area in a manner reflecting the relationship between a Muslim and his religion.
+This introversion is touched on elsewhere and is one of the keys to understanding Islamic architecture and, especially, Islamic garden design.
+In essence, the relationship begins within the private areas of the household, and proceeds outwards from there.

 go to top of page